Sicily: Music and film

-Palermo hosts the Teatro Massimo which is the largest opera house in Italy and the third largest in all of Europe.
+Palermo hosts the Teatro Massimo, which is the largest opera house in Italy and the third largest in all of Europe.
 In Catania there is another important opera house, the Teatro Massimo Bellini with 1,200 seats, which is considered one of the best European opera houses for its acoustics.
 Sicily's composers vary from Vincenzo Bellini, Sigismondo d'India, Giovanni Pacini and Alessandro Scarlatti, to contemporary composers such as Salvatore Sciarrino and Silvio Amato.

-Many films of Italian cinema have been filmed in Sicily, amongst the most noted of which are: Visconti's "La Terra Trema" and "Il Gattopardo", Pietro Germi's "Divorzio all'Italiana" and "Sedotta e Abbandonata", Tornatore's "Cinema Paradiso".
+Many films of Italian cinema have been filmed in Sicily, amongst the most noted of which are: Visconti's La Terra Trema and The Leopard, Pietro Germi's Divorce Italian Style and Seduced and Abandoned, and Tornatore's Cinema Paradiso.

 The annual Taormina Film Fest takes places in Taormina.